tkymism/recordstore/README.md

 recordstore
 ===========

-recordstore is database framework libraly for Java framework.
+recordstore is database framework libraly for JDBC.

 ## Usage